tournament-js/tournament/doc/implementors.md

 The easiest way, which should work for most tournaments.

 ##### _initResult
 Called in the beginning of when `results` is initializing the result objects.
-Most properties are already set in automatically in `Base.prototype.results`, but if you need custom statistical properties, initialize them here.
+Most properties are already set in automatically in `Tournament.prototype.results`, but if you need custom statistical properties, initialize them here.

 ```js
 SomeTournament.prototype._initResult = function (seed) {